-2.2 A number of opinions in the TSO-cooperation and infrastructure area:
+2.3 A number of opinions in the TSO-cooperation and infrastructure area:

-- 2.2.1 Opinion on ENTSOs' annual work programme; - 2.2.2 Opinion on the consistency of electricity NDPs with the TYNDPs;
+- 2.3.1 Opinion on ENTSOs' annual work programme; - 2.3.2 Opinion on the consistency of electricity NDPs with the TYNDPs; - 2.3.3 Opinions on potential updates to ENTSO-E's common network operation tools and common incidents classification scale; - 2.3.4 Opinion on ENTSO-E's recommendations relating to the coordination of technical cooperation between the Union and third-country transmission system operators; - 2.3.5 Opinions on ENTSOG's annual Winter supply outlooks.

-- 2.2.3 Opinions on potential updates to ENTSO-E's common network operation tools and common incidents classification scale; - 2.2.4 Opinion on ENTSO-E's recommendations relating to the coordination of technical cooperation between the Union and third-country transmission system operators; - 2.2.5 Opinions on ENTSOG's annual Summer and Winter supply outlooks.
+2.4 The Retail Market part of the Market Monitoring Report;

-2.3 The Retail Market part of the Market Monitoring Report;
+2.5 A number of REMIT-related activities which are not essential for the effective monitoring of Wholesale Energy Markets, notably:

-- 2.4 A number of REMIT-related activities which are not essential for the effective monitoring of Wholesale Energy Markets, notably: - 2.4.1 Cooperation with NRAs, ESMA, competent national financial market authorities and other authorities and with supervisory authorities, international organisations and the administrations of third countries; - 2.4.2 Annual REMIT Report.
+- 2.5.1 Registration of additional reporting parties; - 2.5.2 Cooperation with ESMA, competent national financial market authorities and other authorities and with supervisory authorities, international organisations and the administrations of third countries; - 2.5.3 Annual REMIT Report; - 2.5.4 Facilitation of the stakeholder involvement, as required, pursuant to REMIT and the REMIT Implementing Regulation.

-2.5 Gas Security of Supply Regulation:
+2.6 Gas Security of Supply Regulation: